The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 You know, folks, it's actually kind of interesting out there.

-And they are mad that there hasn't been any right wing reaction to Michael Sam.
+And they are mad that there hasn't been any right-wing reaction to Michael Sam.

-The headline of the article, why the curious right wing silence on Michael Sam?
+The headline of the article, why the curious right-wing silence on Michael Sam?

-Jonathan Cohn asked an interesting question.
+Jonathan Cohn asked an interesting question at the New Republic this week.

 Where is the mainstream right-wing reaction to NFL prospect and SEC defensive player of the year Michael Sam's announcement that he is gay?